gogs/gogs/README.md

 - Command `daemon` is for auto-compile web applications when debug it locally.
 - Command `update` is for checking updates.
 - Command `search` is for searching packages.
+- Command `remove` add feature check for dependencies, make sure other packages don't import this one, and give choose for users.
+- Command `remove` also need to remove files in `GPPATH/bin` and `GOPATH/pkg`.
+- Command `remove` add flag `-d` for removing dependencies at the same time.
 - Add feature "struct generator".
 - i18n support for Chinese.
 - Add built-in application version in order to backup data when users update.